Ala-Eddine-BOUDEMIA/Chromatin-Dynamics/README.md

 # 21/06/03

 - Most of TCGA attributes are Null or redundunt
-- Selected attributes from TCGA are :
+- Selected attributes are :

 __TCGA__ | __GTEx__
 ---------|---------